nfstream/nfstream/README.md

     print(flow.udps.model_prediction)
 ```

-More NFPlugin examples and details are provided on the official [**documentation**][documentation].
+More NFPlugin examples and details are provided in the official [**documentation**][documentation].
 You can also test
 NFStream without installation using our [**live demo notebook**][demo].

 ## Building from sources ![l] ![m] ![w]

-If you want to build **NFStream** from sources.
-Please read the [**installation guide**][install].
+To build **NFStream** from sources, please read the [**installation guide**][install] provided in the official
+documentation.

 ## Contributing

-Please read [**Contributing**][contribute] for details on our code of conduct, and the process for submitting pull
+Please read [**Contributing**][contribute] for details on our code of conduct and the process for submitting pull
 requests to us.

 ## Ethics

 **NFStream** is intended for network data research and forensics.
-Researchers and network data scientists can use these framework to build reliable datasets, train and evaluate
+Researchers and network data scientists can use this
-network applied machine learning models.
+framework to build reliable datasets and train and evaluate network-applied machine learning models.
-As with any packet monitoring tool, **NFStream** could potentially be misused.
-**Do not run it on any network of which you are not the owner or the administrator**.
+As with any packet monitoring tool, **NFStream** could be misused. **Do not run it on any network that you do not own or
+administrate**.

 ## Credits

 ### Citation

 [**NFStream paper**][doi] is published in [**Computer Networks (COMNET)**][comnet].
 If you use NFStream in a scientific
-publication, we would appreciate citations to the following paper:
+publication, we would appreciate citations to the following article:

 ``` latex
 @article{AOUINI2022108719,